roflmaostc/RadonKA.jl/README.md

 * [x] simple and extensible API

 # Installation
+This toolbox runs with CUDA support on Linux, Windows and MacOS!
-Requires Julia at least 1.9
+Requires at least Julia 1.9
 ```julia
 julia> ]add RadonKA
 ```